 The strength of encryption depends solely on the web-browser and the web-server it requests the connection to.

 It is strongly recommended to use 128/256 bit bulk encryption on any application or website.

-All our SSL certificates now support up to 256-bit encryption.
-That means that if the user's browser supports 256 and your web server supports 256, the SSL session will be 256.
-If 256 is not supported by both the browser and the server, the SSL session steps down to 128.
-For example, Mozilla's Firefox web browser supports up to 256-bit encryption and will match the level of encryption the website uses.
-Going forward the shift will be from 128 to 256.
+All our SSL certificates support up to 256-bit encryption.
+That means that if the user's browser supports 256 bit and your web server supports 256 bit, the SSL session will be 256 bit encrypted.
+If 256 is not supported by either the browser or the server, the SSL session steps down to 128.